tfctesting/tfc/README.md

 typically found in critical infrastructure protection and government networks where classification level of data varies between systems.

-In TFC the hardware datadiode ensures that neither of the TCB-halves can be accessed bidirectionally.
+In TFC the hardware data diode ensures that neither of the TCB-halves can be accessed bidirectionally.
 Since the protection relies on physical limitations of the hardware's capabilities, no piece of malware, not even a [zero-day exploit](https://en.wikipedia.org/wiki/Zero-day_(computing))